cdbuzzell/TeamsRequests/README.md

 ![Flow: set variables](Images/Flow-2-Variables.png)

-8. Add a new step using the `HTTP [HTTP]` action
+*Note: this would be a good point in the flow to trigger an Approval if Guest Access is requested, if this meets your business needs.
+Just add a `Condition` to check if `AllowGuests` is `true`, adding the relevant Approval actions in the `True` path, with all that follows coming after the `Condition` action.*

-- The is the first of several HTTP calls.
+8. Add a new step using the `HTTP [HTTP]` action.
+The is the first of several HTTP calls.
 This one will get the bearer token we need to call the Graph later.

 Method: POST